Overview

 User Guide

-For the user guide, I have filled in the methods for add shift
+For the user guide, I have filled in the methods for add shift, assign employee, unassign employee, help and

 that may be commonly asked by new users or may be confusing to users who may not be familiar with our application.